 According to Cawthorne, many METCO students live as far away as Mattapan and Hyde Park in Boston.
 These students frequently have working parents, so they had to take public transportation to the high school.

 “If I’m a METCO kid and I have a class that ends at 3 o’clock during remote learning, and my parents are at work, it might take me an hour and a half to get to BHS if I’m commuting during rush hour,” Cawthorne said.
-“Materials pickup ended at 4:30 p.m., and nobody even asked me about .’”
+“Materials pickup ended at 4:30 p.m., and nobody even asked me about [the schedule].’”

 In a Sagamore-administered survey, one student said they have not personally experienced an incident of racism during remote learning due to the lack of African American students in their Honors and Advanced classes.
 All responses were kept anonymous so that students would feel comfortable reporting any evidence of discrimination they witnessed.